Eritrea: Demographics

-Sources disagree as to the current population of Eritrea, with some proposing numbers as low as 3.6 million and others as high as 6.7 million.
-Eritrea has never conducted an official government census.
+Sources disagree as to the current population of Eritrea, with some proposing numbers as low as 3.5 million and others as high as 6.4 million.
+Eritrea has never conducted an official government census, and the 1984 Ethiopian census, the last census conducted in Ethiopia before Eritrea's independence in 1993, recorded a population of 2,621,566.
+In 2020, the proportion of children below the age of 15 was 41.1%, 54.3% were between 15 and 65 years of age, while 4.5% were 65 or older.

+In 2015, there was a major outflow of emigrants from Eritrea.
+The Guardian attributed the emigration to Eritrea being "a totalitarian state where most citizens fear arrest at any moment and dare not speak to their neighbours, gather in groups or linger long outside their homes", with a major factor being the conditions and long durations of conscription in the Eritrean Army.
+At the end of 2018, the United Nations High Commissioner for Refugees (UNHCR) estimated that about 507,300 Eritreans were refugees who had fled Eritrea.

+Urbanization

 Ethnic composition

 There are nine recognized ethnic groups according to the government of Eritrea.
 An independent census has yet to be conducted, but the Tigrinya people make up approximately 55% and Tigre people make up approximately 30% of the population.
 A majority of the remaining ethnic groups belong to Afroasiatic-speaking communities of the Cushitic branch, such as the Saho, Hedareb, Afar, and Bilen.
-There are also a number of Nilotic ethnic groups, who are represented in Eritrea by the Kunama and Nara.
+There are also several Nilotic ethnic groups, who are represented in Eritrea by the Kunama and Nara.
 Each ethnicity speaks a different native tongue but, typically, many of the minorities speak more than one language.

 The Arabic Rashaida people represent approximately 2% of Eritrea's population.
 They reside in the northern coastal lowlands of Eritrea as well as the eastern coasts of Sudan.
 The Rashaida first came to Eritrea in the nineteenth century from the Hejaz region.

 In addition, there exist Italian Eritrean (concentrated in Asmara) and Ethiopian Tigrayan communities.
 Neither is generally given citizenship unless through marriage or, more rarely, by having it conferred upon them by the state.
+According to 1931 Italian census, of the 600,573 inhabitants in Eritrea, 4,188 were Italians, making up about 0.7% of the population.
 In 1941, Eritrea had approximately 760,000 inhabitants, including 70,000 Italians.
 Most Italians left after Eritrea became independent from Italy.
 It is estimated that as many as 100,000 Eritreans are of Italian descent.